seekwhencer/node-rtl433-ui/README.md

 - server can update mapping at runtime
 - mapping a **device** and **field** to a **topic** per web ui.
 - frontend language can be edited and set

-### Roadmap
 - drop topic
-- drop device
+- add model to exclude list
 - add device to exclude list

+### Roadmap
 - drop entry from exclude list
 - forget unmapped device after x seconds / minutes